 The beaches in Australia are some of the best in the world!
 Bondi Beach and Surfer’s Paradise are famous all around the world.
 Simply put, it’s inevitable you’ll visit the beach during your trip to Australia.

 Flip-flops, or thongs as the locals call them, are an essential part of any Australia packing list.
 Not all flip-flops are made equal.
-I went a number of pairs in Australia before I finally some that didn’t break or disintegrate rapidly.
+I went through a number of pairs in Australia before I finally some that didn’t break or disintegrate rapidly.